- Get A Free Quote or

 Intensive Tick Control Services

 At Mosquito Squad of Worcester, we offer a tick control program that approaches tick control in two ways.
-First, we use our traditional barrier spray to eliminate 85-90% of the adult ticks on your property.
+First, we use our traditional barrier treatment to eliminate 85-90% of the adult ticks on your property.
 Paying special attention to areas where ticks like to hide, in tall brush, grass and along retaining walls.
 Next, we place tick tubes twice per year.
 Tick tubes are filled with treated cotton that mice take back to their dens for nesting material.
 When the larval and nymph ticks come in contact with it, they are eliminated.
 This effectively interrupts the tick life cycle, resulting in significantly lower tick populations on your property the longer you treat.
 Protect your family and yard from the dangers and dieseases of ticks with help from Mosquito Squad of Worcester.
 Call today.

 Every Job Is 100% Satisfaction Guaranteed.
 It’s Our Promise.